memfault/interrupt/_drafts/heartbeats.md

 - Useful even with 5 devices and can scale to 1000's+

-We will go through each common approach to gathering monitoring data from devices and asses them on the above requirements.
+We will go through each common approach to gathering monitoring data from devices and assess them on the above requirements.

 ### Plain Text Logging